fl1d/w0ex.github.io/_pages/guide_en.md

 ## Registration Guide
-Normally, there are two registration opportunities per year (spring and fall semesters), but for the fall semester of the 2020 academic year, there will be multiple registration application periods.
+Normally, there are two registration opportunities per year (spring and fall semesters), but for the fall semester of the 2020 academic year, there are multiple registration application periods.

 <font size="4"><h5>2020 Fall Registration Guide</h5></font>